angelmaria831/game-of-life/README.md

 At each turn, the state of a cell may either be "alive" or "dead"; determined by the following rules:

-1. A cell with fewer than two live neighbours dies of under-population
+1. A live cell with fewer than two live neighbours dies of under-population
-2. A cell with 2 or 3 live neighbours lives on to the next generation
+2. A live cell with 2 or 3 live neighbours lives on to the next generation
-3. A cell with more than 3 live neighbours dies of overcrowding
+3. A live cell with more than 3 live neighbours dies of overcrowding
-4. An empty cell with exactly 3 live neighbours "comes to life" Tasks
+4. A dead cell with exactly 3 live neighbours "comes to life" Tasks